 Glossary: HR & Recruiting Definitions

-Recruiting or recruitment involves everything from identifying, attracting, screening, shortlisting, interviewing, selecting and hiring candidates to onboarding new employees.
+SME recruitment or recruiting involves everything from identifying, attracting, screening, shortlisting, interviewing, selecting and hiring candidates to onboarding new employees in an SME.

 The entire scope of these activities is referred to as the recruitment funnel, with each step narrowing the candidate pool until one is selected to hire.
 Companies should aim to keep candidates engaged throughout each step by organizing candidates coming through the recruitment pipeline and keeping tabs on how many candidates are in each stage and for how long.

-Most organizations recruit candidates by posting job advertisements on job boards and social media channels.
-Nowadays, many companies take advantage of recruiting software to multipost jobs, organize the recruitment pipeline, and automate tasks, making the entire recruitment process more effective and efficient.
+Most SMEs recruit candidates by posting job advertisements on job boards and social media channels.
+Nowadays, many companies also take advantage of recruiting software to multipost jobs, organize the recruitment pipeline, and automate tasks.
+This makes the SME recruitment process more effective and efficient.

 Every organization has its own specific process that it sets up to find the right hire, for the right role, at the right time.
 Although it may vary depending on a company’s size or vertical, the recruiting process generally follows a step-by-step approach to attract as many qualified candidates as possible to receive a maximum number of applications.
 Generally, there are seven phases in the recruiting process, and recruiting teams can establish specific strategies that best deliver results for each step: